burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 http://pt-emscriptenport.x10.mx/runner.html

 ### (Update: No, not to the game.
-This is a Revision of runner.html that repurposed unused buttons and made them accessible while in-game)
+This is a Revision of runner.html that repurposed unused buttons and made them accessible while in-game, and this revision has been applied on the website)

 Unfornately there are many bugs that can severely impact the game such as
 - No sound